-) # Date Requester Questions/Comments Response Responder Date Responded Response Status 8.38 5/27/2020 Anna Swenson minimal from 400-600 ft.
-The other thing I would like to encourage is that Susie has been very active and is The currently proposed Byron Tract Tunnel Maintenance Shaft would be over 4,100 feet (0.75 miles) from the eastern boundary of Discovery Bay development.
+) # I Date Requester Questions/Comments Response Responder Date Responded Response Status 8.38 5/27/2020 Anna Swenson On 4/22, I asked what the ongoing noise would be.
+Phil answered noise should be minimal, but nothing can be minimal from 400-600 ft.
+The other thing I would like to encourage is that Susie has been very active and is knowledgeable in that area.
+I hope the DWR will take a genuine swipe at discovering what personal toll will have on her and her family.
+Karen: the domestic wells are close to the 150 ft down tunnel.
+What are you going to do about them?
+The currently proposed Byron Tract Tunnel Maintenance Shaft would be over 4,100 feet (0.75 miles) from the eastern boundary of Discovery Bay development.
 The tunnel crosses under State Route 4 at approximately 120 feet below the ground surface and about 750 feet from the southeastern corner of Discovery Bay development.
-Gwen Buchholz 6/24/2020 Responded 8.39 5/27/2020 Cecilia Giacoma plan to build a safety center before Discovery Bay that includes We are considering relocation of several tunnel shafts located along State Route 4 to reduce construction traffic along this road.
+Gwen Buchholz 6/24/2020 Responded 8.39 5/27/2020 Cecilia Giacoma We are considering relocation of several tunnel shafts located along State Route 4 to reduce construction traffic along this road.
 If relocation is not advisable, the DCA can consider alternatives.
-Don Hubbard 6/24/2020 Responded 8.4 5/27/2020 Jim Cox We can plan a visit to the ISI facility in Freeport that manufacturers cylindrical tee fish screens.
+Don Hubbard 6/24/2020 Responded 8.4 5/27/2020 Jim Cox How about the tours of the fishing manufacturing?
+We can plan a visit to the ISI facility in Freeport that manufacturers cylindrical tee fish screens.
 This will be discussed in more detail at the June SEC meeting.
 Nazli Parvizi 6/24/2020 Responded 8.41 5/27/2020 Jim Wallace Map 13 is wrong, it says Sacramento River but it should say Slough.
-Map reference has subsequently been corrected.
 Don Hubbard 6/24/2020 Responded